Citi/scaler/docs/source/tutorials/applications.rst

 Applications
 ============

 This page shows some real life examples.
+Before reading this page, be sure that you have read examples in the Quickstart section.
+Those examples are better starting point than examples in this page.

 Calculate Implied Volatility